 State law does not currently require employers to continue paying the salary of employees while they are serving as jurors.
 However, many employers including state and local government agencies, have a policy which compensates employees for at least part, if not all the time spent for jury service.
 Before coming to court, you should talk with your employer.

-Prospective jurors are paid the amount mandated by the State Legislature, $15.00 per day and $0.34 per mile, one way for the second day of service and every day thereafter.
+Prospective jurors are paid the amount mandated by the State Legislature, $15.00 per day and $0.34 per mile, round trip for the second day of service and every day thereafter.
 There is no pay for the first day of service.
 Service is defined as physically reporting to the courthouse.
 Days spent on standby service do not count as payment days.
 The amount paid for mileage is calculated by your zip code.
 Juror payment checks are mailed 3-4 weeks upon completion of service.